charles-okunzo/neighbourhood/README.md

 ## Description
 This application helps individuals from a given area to connect through a community.
-    As a user I would like to:
+    As a user I can:

 - Sign in with the application to start using.
 - Set up a profile about me and a general location and my neighborhood name.